maksimimid/GSuite-Change-Team-Signatures/readme.md

 Manage team GSuite signatures
 =============================

-Managing signatures by hand could be a realy headacke.
+Managing signatures by hand could be a realy headache.
 Try to use python script to automate this process.

 Requirements